FeliksNovoselskyi/QuizizzBOT/readme.md

 I hope you enjoyed reading the documentation of this project, and I wish you a good work and familiarization with this project.
 Have a nice day!

 ---
+## Contacts
+Let's find out what to do if my **documentation** didn't help you or didn't give you a sufficient answer In such a case, it would be useful to get help from the person who directly developed this project for which you have **documentation**
+There is such a possibility, and this is my **[community](https://t.me/feliks_novo)**

+This **[community](https://t.me/feliks_novo)** discusses not only this project, but my other projects as well So, join and learn something new for yourself! 😄

+#### We will be glad to see you!

+---
 ## Want to get back to the top?
 >[Back to top](#quizizz-telegram-bot)
 # Enjoy using it!